-Credit cannot be given for both MATH 104 and MATH 106.
-Students must determine the appropriate course early in their program.

-- A first-semester student's score on the Math Placement Exam will determine eligibility for MATH 104 or MATH 106.
-The student should select between these classes based on the following sets of circumstances: - Actuarial science majors MUST take MATH 106 (or a higher-level calculus). - Actuarial science majors will also take MATH 107 Calculus II and MATH 208 Calculus III. - Raikes students MUST take MATH 106 and MATH 107 (or a higher-level calculus). - MATH 106 (or higher calculus) is strongly encouraged for those students majoring in accounting, majoring in finance, majoring in economics, or considering graduate school. - While several courses may be selected to fulfill the University ACE 3 outcome, one of the above is a specific requirement for the College of Business and will fulfill both requirements with one course. - Freshman students who place below MATH 104 on the Math Placement Exam may want to consider summer school in order to maintain their sequence of courses.
+- Credit cannot be given for both MATH 104 and MATH 106.
+Students must determine the appropriate course early in their program. - A first semester student's score on the Math Placement Exam will determine eligibility for MATH 104 or MATH 106.
+The student should select between these classes based on the following sets of circumstances: - Actuarial science majors MUST take MATH 106 (or a higher-level calculus). - Actuarial science majors will also take MATH 107 Calculus II and MATH 208 Calculus III. - Raikes students MUST take MATH 106 and MATH 107 (or a higher-level calculus). - MATH 106 (or higher calculus) is strongly encouraged for accounting majors, finance majors, economics majors, and those students considering graduate school. - While several courses can be selected to fulfill the University ACE 3 outcome, one of the above is a specific requirement for the College of Business and will fulfill both requirements with one course. - Freshman students who place below MATH 104 on the Math Placement Exam may want to consider summer school in order to maintain their sequence of courses.